Skip to main content

 Storybook Testing

-Storybook 9/10 testing patterns with Vitest integration, CSF3 typesafe factories, play() interaction tests, Chromatic TurboSnap visual regression, sb.mock isolation, accessibility addon testing, and autodocs generation.
-Use when writing component stories, setting up visual regression testing, configuring Storybook CI pipelines, or migrating to Storybook 9/10.
+Storybook 10 testing patterns with Vitest integration, ESM-only distribution, CSF3 typesafe factories, play() interaction tests, Chromatic TurboSnap visual regression, module automocking, accessibility addon testing, and autodocs generation.
+Use when writing component stories, setting up visual regression testing, configuring Storybook CI pipelines, or migrating from Storybook 9.

 Reference medium